Edward Tuite Dalton: Assam

 After education, Edward joined the East India Company and arrived in India on 12 November 1835 at the age of 20.
 He worked for 39 years and resigned his commission on 18 April 1875.
 He first was commissioned at Dibrugarh in Assam from 1838 to 1841.
 He had proficiency in Bengali and Assamese and cleared the exam in these languages.
 The territory of Assam came under British control in 1826 after defeating the Burmese in the Anglo-Burmese Wars.
 The Northeast was inhabited by numerous tribes such as the Naga, Khamtis, Mishing, who did not hesitate to raid and pillage the towns of East India company and tea gardens.
 In 1835, a military base was destroyed by the Kopachor tribe in Balipara in Sonitpur of Assam.
 Later, in Sadia, Khampti and Singhpo tribe killed a political agent and 80 soldiers in 1839.
 He spent eighteen years in the first Assam light infantry, which was raised in 1817 in Cuttack, Odisha.
-In 1858, two French missionaries, Nicholas Michael Kirck and Bourry, were killed by Mishmi villagers with their chief Kaieesha in Rima, Tibet, who were travelling to Tibet for their missnary activities.
+In 1858, two French missionaries, Nicholas Michael Kirck and Bourry, were killed by Mishmi villagers with their chief Kaieesha in Rima, Tibet, who were travelling to Tibet for their missionary activities.
 Edward was ordered to carry out an expedition against the Mishmi tribe from Dibrugarh.
 The British forces arrived at the villages.
 Edward sent Lieutenant Eden with a band of soldiers and in the fight, three sons of Kaieesha were killed.
 Their chief Kaieesha was arrested and executed in Dibrugarh.